Jack-Ji/jok/README.md

     sudo yum install SDL2-devel
     ```

-3. MacOS
+* MacOS

     ```bash
     brew install sdl2
     ```

+4. Write some code!

-You may import and use jok in your code now:
+You may import and use jok now, here's skeleton of your `src/main.zig`:

 ```zig
 const std = @import("std");